Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Experiments

 \smallbreak

-\textbf{Observed causes of training collapse.} We observe that the training collapses when (1) we train on a higher number of sampling timesteps i.e., $\rho > 0.6$ in $\lvert\mathcal{T}_{\mathrm{train}}\rvert=\lceil \rho\,\lvert\mathcal{T}\rvert\rceil$, and (2) when we do not use CFG for sampling the $G$ candidates.
-We observe that under the two aforementioned cases, over-optimization against the intrinsic self-confidence reward occurs, resulting in textureless images being generated due to severe reward hacking and train collapse.
-We guide the authors to the supplementary for more details.
+\textbf{Observed causes of training collapse.} Training collapses when (1) we train on too many timesteps, \ie $\rho > 0.6$ in $\lvert\mathcal{T}_{\mathrm{train}}\rvert=\lceil \rho\,\lvert\mathcal{T}\rvert\rceil$, or (2) we do not use CFG for sampling the $G$ candidates.
+In both cases, over-optimization against the self-confidence reward occurs, producing textureless images due to reward hacking.
+See the supplementary for detailed analysis.